Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Discussion

 Based on the comparison of energy and Carter constant fluxes from gravitational and scalar emissions in Fig.~\ref{fig:flux:ratio}, the contribution of scalar flux to EMRI evolution diminishes as the orbital inclination $x$ increases, for a fixed initial eccentricity.
 Moreover, the ratio of the scalar and gravitational fluxes is non-monotonically varying with larger eccentricity and for a fixed orbital inclination $x$.
-To verify the feasibility of interpolation fluxes over the sampling grids, we plot the different values of fluxes from the interpolation method in Fig.~\ref{fig:flux:error} and Fig.~\ref{fig:flux:error2}, where the errors are mainly in the range of $[10^{-6},10^{-4}]$.
-Our results show that the fluxes obtained with interpolation method can be applied to conduct the adiabatic evolution of generic geodesic orbits.
+To verify the feasibility of interpolation fluxes over the sampling grids, we plot the different values of fluxes from the interpolation method off the sampling grids in Fig.~\ref{fig:flux:error}, where the errors are mainly in the range of $[10^{-6},10^{-4}]$.
+Figure~\ref{fig:local:flux:acc:error} illustrates the accumulated phase error induced by small local interpolation inaccuracies over long-duration inspirals.
+Our analysis of the interpolation scheme suggests that the fluxes, consequently in dephasing with distinct mass-ratios, obtained with the current approach may introduce a non-trivial and potentially non-negligible error at higher eccentricities as presented in Table~\ref{tab:interpolation:mis}.
+Nevertheless, we expect that the method remains sufficient for a qualitative investigation of scalar charge effects on EMRI dynamics and can still be used to approximately model the adiabatic evolution of generic geodesic orbits.
 In Fig.~\ref{fig:dephasings}, we further compute the dephasings of inspiraling orbits using the fluxes with and without the correction of scalar charge for the eccentricities $e=(0.3,0.5)$, setting the spin of MBH $a=(0.3,0.5)$.
 We find that the azimuthal dephasing is larger than the other dephasings for the radial and polar directions.
 LISA can discern the effect of the scalar charge as small as $10^{-3}$ for a fixed initial eccentricity and inclination parameter $(e=0.3,x=0.5)$.
-Consequently, such an effect with smaller values of the scalar charge becomes significant can potentially be detected for eccentric orbits.
+Consequently, such an effect with smaller values of the scalar charge, which becomes significant, can potentially be detected for eccentric orbits.
 Finally, we assess the mismatches influenced by different parameters for EMRI waveforms within the standard GR and the modified gravity in Fig.~\ref{fig:mismatch:a03}.
 Our mismatch analysis indicates the following points: the effect of scalar charge becomes increasingly distinguishable by LISA in EMRIs with higher orbital eccentricities; the threshold scalar charge detectable by LISA decreases as the orbital inclination parameter $x$ increases; the scalar charge carried by EMRIs can be detected when the mass of primary satisfies $M\lsim 10^{6.2}M_\odot$ and mass-ratio $q\in[10^{-6},10^{-4}]$.
 When the primary object is a rapidly rotating ($a=0.9$) MBH, as shown in Fig.~\ref{fig:mismatch:a09}, the distinguishable parameter region for detecting the effects of the scalar charge expands significantly compared to the lower spin case ($a=0.3$) shown in Fig.~\ref{fig:mismatch:a03}.
+Finally, we present constraints on the scalar charge obtained from EMRI signals with generic inspiral orbits using the FIM approach.
+Our analysis indicates that the relative measurement uncertainty of the scalar charge can be constrained to a fractional level of $\sigma_{q_s}/q_s \sim 10^{-2}$ with LISA observations, as shown in Table~\ref{tab:fim:error}.
+We find that the precision of EMRI parameter estimation improves as the orbital inclination $x$ decreases.
+Furthermore, by examining the off-diagonal elements of the covariance matrix, we assess the correlations among all source parameters.
+The scalar charge $q_s$ exhibits negative correlations with the secondary mass $\mu$, semi-latus rectum $p$, eccentricity $e$, and inclination $x$, while it shows positive correlations with the primary mass $M$ and with the extrinsic parameters.
+By introducing a perturbation matrix to the FIM, we confirm that the resulting covariance matrix remains stable for scalar charge.